jle034/rshell/grep/README.md

 175     g++ -Wall -Werror -ansi -pedantic main.cpp
 177     g++ main2.cpp
-183     g++ -Wall -Werror -ansi -pedantic main2.cpp 184     history | grep 'g++'
+183     g++ -Wall -Werror -ansi -pedantic main2.cpp 184     echo g++ main.cpp
-190
+190     history | grep 'g++'
 ```

 ###Using regular expressions

 Another neat way to expand your uses of the `grep` command is with the use of [regex] (https://github.com/mikeizbicki/ucr-cs100/tree/2015spring/textbook/tools/bash/regex), short for regular expressions.
-Regular expressions are special patterns of letters and symbols that represent a search pattern.
+Regular expressions are special combinations of letters and symbols that represent a search pattern.

-In the previous example, we searched through your history for any uses of ‘g++’.
+In the previous example, we searched through your history for any uses of `g++`.
-That search, however, also included lines where ‘g++’ was used as an argument.
+That search, however, also included lines where `g++` was used as an argument.
-Luckily, we can use regular expressions to match only lines that begin with a line number and the ‘g++’ command:
+Luckily, we can use regular expressions to match only lines that begin with a line number and the `g++` command: